thenexthub/Codira/docs/ErrorHandlingRationale.md

 }
 ```

-Swift should also provide some tools for doing manual propagation.
+Codira should also provide some tools for doing manual propagation.
 We
 should have a standard Rust-like `Result<T>` enum in the library, as
 well as a rich set of tools, e.g.: